What is the Apple TV?

-As far as the hardware is concerned, even though the latest model looks almost identical to the outgoing one, it is the updated internals and more modern user interface that have revolutionised what the Apple TV is capable of.
-As Apple CEO Tim Cook said in last September’s keynote speech, the future of television is apps, and in that regard the Apple TV really delivers with a decent number of apps across a broad range of categories.
+As far as the hardware is concerned, even though the latest model looks almost identical to the outgoing one, it is the updated internals and more modern user interface that have revolutionized what the Apple TV is capable of.
+As Apple CEO Tim Cook said in last September’s keynote speech, the future of television is apps, and in that regard, the Apple TV delivers with a decent number of apps across a broad range of categories.
 Want to couch-shop or find an apartment?
 There’s an app for that…

 Apple TV remote

-I found the remote control easy to use, and also surprisingly responsive and user-friendly for certain types of games (such as SkyForce Anniversary), although you can also connect Bluetooth “Made for iPhone” game controllers, such as the excellent SteelSeries Nimbus.
+I found the remote control easy to use, and also surprisingly responsive and user-friendly for particular types of games (such as SkyForce Anniversary), although you can also connect Bluetooth “Made for iPhone” game controllers, such as the excellent SteelSeries Nimbus.

 There are a few tricks to using the remote.
-For example, a double-tap on the Home button shows open apps, and a swipe up can be used to kill an app just like on iOS.
-You can also long-click on the left side of the trackpad to scrub backwards through a video, or long-click the right side to fast forward.
+For example, a double-tap on the Home button shows open apps, and swipe up can be used to kill an app just like on iOS.
+You can also long-click on the left side of the trackpad to scrub backward through a video, or long-click the right side to fast forward.
 That wasn’t immediately obvious, but you can also scrub through video just by swiping left or right on the trackpad and then continuing to swipe one way or another.

 Apple TV also runs a new operating system called tvOS, which brings many of the same features and functionality as iOS.
 For example, support for all kinds of sprite and graphics rendering.
 The interface itself is a joy to use, especially compared to the old model, and there’s a cool type of parallax effect on icons and pictures as you move your finger over the remote’s touch surface.
-That doesn’t really add much to the viewing experience, but it makes the whole experience look and feel modern and fresh.
+That doesn’t add much to the viewing experience, but it makes the whole experience look and feel modern and fresh.

 As for Siri, the two microphones on the remote seem to do quite a good job at picking up my voice when held at arm’s length, however in a sometimes-noisy room with air-con and a fan turned on it’s necessary to hold the remote closer to your mouth.